What an Energised First Week Back!

 So-Kyokushin Poland Summer Seminar 2023

-On the weekend of the 9th to 11th of June, while everyone was at home enjoying the wonderful weather we've been having, Shihan Mac and BKKC Instructors, along with Danielle, attended the So-kyokushin Summer Seminar in Sczcecin Poland.
+On the weekend of the 9th to 11th of June, while everyone was at home enjoying the wonderful weather we've been having, Shihan Mac and BKKC Instructors, attended the So-kyokushin Summer Seminar in Sczcecin Poland.

 d